Skip to main content

 HomeEmploymentSick Pay

-If you're off work because of illness, you have a right to Statutory Sick Pay (SSP) — provided you meet the qualifying conditions.
-Many employees are also entitled to more under their employment contract.
-This guide explains SSP eligibility, rates, how long it lasts, what happens when it ends, and your rights around long-term sickness.
+If you're off work because of illness, you have a right to Statutory Sick Pay (SSP), provided you meet the qualifying conditions.
+Many employees are also entitled to more under their employment contract, so it's worth knowing where you stand.

 Who qualifies for Statutory Sick Pay?